Medical and surgical errors occur every day in Massachusetts. They often result in serious injury or even death.

 A medical malpractice lawsuit seeks damages for an injury caused by the neglect or medical error of a healthcare provider.
-This includes hospitals, doctors, surgeons, nurses, therapists, nursing homes and many other medical providers.
+This includes claims against hospitals, doctors, surgeons, nurses, therapists, nursing homes and many other medical providers.

 In order to prove a medical malpractice case, you must prove:

 Medical malpractice lawyers in Massachusetts must go before a tribunal panel for a review of the initial evidence.
-This group includes a judge, an attorney, and a licensed healthcare provider in the same field as the defendant medical provider.
+This panel includes a judge, an attorney, and a licensed healthcare provider in the same field as the defendant medical provider.
 The tribunal determines if there is enough evidence for the case to go forward.

 If you believe you or a loved one has experienced medical malpractice, contact SUGARMAN.
 We can help.

 The key to effective treatment of cancer is early detection.
 Doctors and nurses are trained to detect symptoms and complications that indicate a patient has early stage cancer.

 There are a number of diagnostic tests for early detection before a patient even begins having symptoms.
 For example, a colonoscopy or a mammogram.
 Unfortunately, some patients do not receive proper medical care and preventative testing.
 As a result, their cancer goes undetected, resulting in harm or even death.